 Table 9 shows the cost of the six key components that were outlined in Table 1.
-The total cost for this example is \$6,393.
+The total cost for this example is \$6466.
 Note that this cost includes the well siting, and the cost of platform completion and pump installation.
-However, items such as water quality testing and well disinfection are not included.
+Water quality testing and well disinfection costs have also been included.
 This example gives indicative prices for a sample well and should not be used as working rates.

 Overheads, profit and taxes need to be added to determine a final price.
 We shall consider this in step 5.